tanguilp/apiac_auth_bearer/README.md

-# APISexAuthBearer
+# APIacAuthBearer

-An `APISex.Authenticator` plug for API authentication using the OAuth2 `Bearer` scheme
+An `APIac.Authenticator` plug for API authentication using the OAuth2 `Bearer` scheme

 The OAuth2 `Bearer` scheme is documented in
 [RFC6750 - The OAuth 2.0 Authorization Framework: Bearer Token Usage](https://tools.ietf.org/html/rfc6750)